.This life-size statue is expected to go for auction in Los Angeles in October.

 .
 Many statues of Trump have spring up in USA, some of them have been removed by

 The US Presidential elections will be held on November 4 this year.
 And the heat is on!

+The Republican nominee Donald J Trump is known for his loud mouth.
+He ignites passion, heat, and controversy.
 If you have secretly been wanting one of those naked Donald Trump statues that popped up in several U.S. cities last month, one is going up for sale.

 The life-size statue is expected to go up for auction in Los Angeles in October with an estimated price tag of between $10,000 and $20,000.

 Is anything funny about a naked Donald Trump statue? https://t.co/SnQeHrm95w via @qz No, but it is enlightening wrt Republican leadership

 One of the statues placed in New York’s Union Square showed a naked Trump, hands crossing a large stomach.
 It was later removed by city officials.
 Other statues were seen in Los Angeles, Seattle, San Francisco and Cleveland.
 The Los Angeles version is the one for sale in the auction.